lc-c-ln/PiperChang/README.md

 ### Hi!
 It's CH
 👋 Hey,
-I'm ChangHee, front-end developer.
+I'm ChangHee.
 <br/>
-I've graduated from Biology and Computer Science
+I've graduated from Biology and Computer Science.
 <br/>
 I'm a kind of man who always want myself to be better.
 <br/>